Electronic money institutions

 Electronic money institutions are companies established for the purpose of issuing electronic money, and in addition to issuing electronic money they may also provide payment services or other commercial transactions, including the service of operating a payment system (hybrid electronic money institutions).
 Electronic money may be issued by other entities in addition to electronic money institutions.
 Alongside banks that have obtained an authorisation to issue electronic money in accordance with the Banking Act and the Bank of Slovenia, they include the Public Payments Administration of the Republic of Slovenia and other government bodies and local authority bodies in Slovenia.

-For the purposes of obtaining a Bank of Slovenia authorisation in accordance with the Payment Services and Systems Act (in Slovene), companies that want to pursue the activity of issuing electronic money must meet requirements relating to initial capital and minimum capital, the holders of qualifying holdings and the protection of the funds of electronic money holders, and other requirements related to requirements for payment institutions.
+For the purposes of obtaining a Bank of Slovenia authorisation in accordance with the Payment Services, Services of Issuing Electronic Money and Payment Systems Act (in Slovene), companies that want to pursue the activity of issuing electronic money must meet requirements relating to initial capital and minimum capital, the holders of qualifying holdings and the protection of the funds of electronic money holders, and other requirements related to requirements for payment institutions.

-The Payment Services and Systems Act also regulates electronic money institutions with a waiver, whom the Bank of Slovenia may in individual cases authorise to pursue these activities under more lenient conditions.
+The Payment Services, Services of Issuing Electronic Money and Payment Systems Act also regulates electronic money institutions with a waiver, whom the Bank of Slovenia may in individual cases authorise to pursue these activities under more lenient conditions.
 This possibility is envisaged only for cases where the average amount of electronic money in circulation does not exceed EUR 200,000.
 Electronic money institution with an exemption can issue electronic money only in a way that allows the holder to store electronic money on a payment instrument or a payment account up to a maximum amount of EUR 150.

 The Bank of Slovenia is a supervisory authority and misdemeanours body in connection with the functioning of electronic money institutions and in connection with persons providing electronic money issuance services without an authorisation.